 PHP project of mine, but it didn’t work due to changes in PHP 5.3.2.

 get_class no longer accepts string parameters, so I will have to

 change all places where I use it.
 Thank GOD for unit tests!
 I used

 in functions where a parameter could either be a string or an object.
 Instead, I

 I’ve also noticed that

 parse_ini_file is a bit shaky now.
-It is no longer able
+It’s no longer able

-to parse ini files that end with a row at which a parameter is specified (all my
+to parse ini files that end with a row at which a parameter is specified (as in

-previous ini files).
-The files cannot be parsed, probably since the line feed is
+all my previous ini files).
+The files cannot be parsed, probably since the line

-I solve this by adding an extra, empty line at the end of each ini file.
-I don’t know why this has changed, since it’s both annoying and poses a risk of error in case an ini file doesn’t end with an empty line.
-I hope it will change in future versions of PHP.
+I solved this by adding an extra, empty line at the end of each ini file.
+I don’t know why this has changed, since it’s annoying and poses a risk of error in case an ini file doesn’t end with an empty line.
+I hope that this will change in future versions of PHP.